O-X-L/geoip-asn/README.md

 Thanks go to the author of [hackitu.de](https://www.hackitu.de/geoip/) for sharing his knowledge about this topic.

+If you don't care about the License restrictions - you may want to use the free [IPInfo](https://ipinfo.io/products/free-ip-database) or [MaxMind](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) databases.
+In comparison with these - the database provided by **this project has pretty much NO usage restrictions**.

 ## Data sources

 IP to ASN: